nd1012/Stream-Serializer-Extensions/README.md

 - possibly any other objects with a parameterless public constructor
 - streams

+and exports an asynchronous fluent API for writing operations, too.

 **NOTE**: Arrays, lists and dictionaries with nullable values aren't supported.

 It's possible to override the build in serializers, and to add custom type serializers, too.

+Using an attribute for your types and their properties you can make them binary serializable with backward compatibility, easily.

+The serializer is designed to produce only a minimum of absolutely required overhead, which sometimes can result in even less data, too (compared to usually used serialization methods).

+The API is fully synchronous and asynchronous - you choose depending on the used stream type.

+Cold storage of serialized sequences can be challenging.
+Using the build in sequencer versioning you can ensure that a sequence can be deserialized at any time after a component was updated.

 ## Methods